Welcome

 The York County Astronomical Society, Inc. is a non-profit organization dedicated to the advancement of the science of astronomy.

-Come and view the night skies with us through one of our telescopes and let our experienced members guide you on a tour of celestial wonders, including stars, planets, nebulae, and the moon.
-You are also invited to bring your own telescope and share your experiences with other amateur astronomers.
-Star Charts are available to help your exploration of the nighttime sky.
+Expand your mind by taking in the expanse of the universe.
+Come listen to a screen astronomical presentation on the current night sky and a variety of astronomical topics, then view the March skies with us through one of our telescopes.
+Let our experienced members guide you on a tour of celestial wonders, including stars, planets, nebulae and the moon.
+We also invited you to bring your own telescope and share your experiences with other amateur astronomers.
+Star charts are available to help your exploration of the nighttime sky as members laser point the night sky.
+While this is a free event, your generous donation will help us to continue to bring astronomical events to the York County area.

-occur as scheduled.
-If it is completely cloudy, raining or snowing, the activity will be cancelled.
+If it is clear or mostly clear, the activity will occur as scheduled.
+If it is completely cloudy, raining or snowing, the activity will be changed to an astronomical presentation in observatory.

 Sun